Staff and Board

 Karen Steelman, PhD

 Karen received a Bachelor of Arts in Chemistry from Hendrix College in Conway, Arkansas and a PhD in Analytical Chemistry from Texas A&M University in College Station, Texas.
 Under the mentorship of Dr. Marvin W. Rowe (another long-time researcher in the Lower Pecos), Karen had the opportunity to blend her two interests – physical science and archaeology.
 As a recipient of a Watson Fellowship, Karen also studied art conservation at museums in Costa Rica, Chile, Australia, and Great Britain.
-Currently, Karen uses chemical analyses to identify pigments used by ancient artists and to radiocarbon date ancient rock paintings.
+Karen uses chemical analyses to identify pigments used by ancient artists and to radiocarbon date ancient rock paintings.
 Her methods include portable x-ray fluorescence, X-ray diffraction, Fourier transform infrared spectroscopy, plasma oxidation, and accelerator mass spectrometry.

 Carolyn Boyd, PhD